OCaml: Development of ML (Meta Language)

 Between the 1970s and 1980s, Robin Milner, a British computer scientist and Turing Award winner, worked at the University of Edinburgh's Laboratory for Foundations of Computer Science.
 Milner and others were working on theorem provers, which were historically developed in languages such as Lisp.
 Milner repeatedly ran into the issue that the theorem provers would attempt to claim a proof was valid by putting non-proofs together.
 As a result, he went on to develop the meta language for his Logic for Computable Functions, a language that would only allow the writer to construct valid proofs with its polymorphic type system.
-ML was turned into a compiler in order to simplify using LCF on different machines, and, by the 1980s, was turned into a complete system of its own.
+ML was turned into a compiler to simplify using LCF on different machines, and, by the 1980s, was turned into a complete system of its own.
 ML would eventually serve as a basis for the creation of OCaml.

 In the early 1980s, there were some developments that prompted INRIA's Formel team to become interested in the ML language.
-Luca Cardelli, a research professor at University of Oxford, used his Functional Abstract Machine to develop a faster implementation of ML, and Robin Milner proposed a new definition of ML in order to avoid divergence between various implementations.
-Simultaneously, Pierre-Louis Curien, a senior researcher at Paris Diderot University, developed a calculus of categorical combinators and linked it to lambda calculus, which led to the definition of the Categorical Abstract Machine (CAM).
-Guy Cousineau, a researcher at Paris Diderot University, recognized that this could be applied as a compilation technique for ML.
+Luca Cardelli, a research professor at University of Oxford, used his functional abstract machine to develop a faster implementation of ML, and Robin Milner proposed a new definition of ML to avoid divergence between various implementations.
+Simultaneously, Pierre-Louis Curien, a senior researcher at Paris Diderot University, developed a calculus of categorical combinators and linked it to lambda calculus, which led to the definition of the categorical abstract machine (CAM).
+Guy Cousineau, a researcher at Paris Diderot University, recognized that this could be applied as a compiling method for ML.

 First implementation

-Caml was initially designed and developed by INRIA's Formel team headed by Gérard Huet.
+Caml was designed and developed first by INRIA's Formel team headed by Gérard Huet.
 The first implementation of Caml was created in 1987 and was further developed until 1992.
 Though it was spearheaded by Ascánder Suárez, Pierre Weis and Michel Mauny carried on with development after he left in 1988.

 Guy Cousineau is quoted recalling that his experience with programming language implementation was initially very limited, and that there were multiple inadequacies for which he is responsible.
 Despite this, he believes that "Ascander, Pierre and Michel did quite a nice piece of work.”